Ishaan-Ansari/Ishaan-Ansari/README.md

 I'm a **Machine Learning Engineer** working at the intersection of computer vision and large language models.

 ---
-### What I’m currently on
-- Implementing papers and novel architectures
-- Diving deeper into foundational concepts
-- Focusing on backend systems and LLMOps
-- Building some cool ML projects
----

-### Connect With Me
-- Connect with on twitter/x at [@iamihansari](https://x.com/iamihansari)
-- You can shoot me an email at [mihansari.jh@gmail.com](mailto:mihansari.jh@gmail.com)
-- Want to share interests, do collaborations, discuss recent advancements, and stuff?
-Don’t hesitate to [schedule a call!](https://calendly.com/mihansari-jh/30min)
----

 ## My approach to building AI systems